Ogbe Tua (Ogbè Òtúrá)

 • Don't mourn the money you spend.

-• Dress in white as much as possible
+• Wear white as much as possible.

 • Ogbe Otura recommends putting a lightning stone inside this Ikofafun so that it can reign.